PT Stulz Air Technology Indonesia Data Protection Declaration regarding the use of the website

 - host name of your Internet service provider (ISP)

 Our web servers temporarily store the (pseudonymous) technical communication data collected and processed for the use of the Website in so-called server log files.
 Such data will not be evaluated with respect to a specific person, nor will they be combined with data from other sources.
 We use the server log files for internal system-related purposes; chief among them is ensuring the stability and security of our web servers and the Website.
 Whenever there is reason to suspect that our offerings are being used in an unlawful manner, we reserve the right to identify and track inadmissible or exploitative attempts to access our web servers using the IP address on file.
-The legal basis for data processing of this kind is Art.
-6(1) (f) GDPR, which permits personal data to be processed in keeping with our legitimate interests.
-Our legitimate interests consist in the Website’s easy administration and safe operation.

 4.2 Direct marketing